shinroo/shinroo/README.md

 #### 🔭 I’m currently working on

+1. The backend platform of the leading Muslim dating and marriage app with over 6 million single Muslims looking for love.

-1. Building a platform for inclusive children's books, accessible in multiple languages and all around the world.
+2. Building a platform for inclusive children's books, accessible in multiple languages and all around the world.

-#### 🌱 I’m currently learning
+#### 🌱 I’m currently studying towards...

+- B.Sc.
+Computer Science (Data Science) at University of London
-- AWS
+- AWS Certification

 #### 👯 I’m looking to collaborate on